 We can work together to ban the massacre of male chicks in the US egg industry by lending our voice to these suffering animals:

-Amplify the voices of baby birds in the egg industry by taking a personal stand against this cruelty.
-Leave this suffering off your plate by eliminating meat, dairy and eggs from your diet.
+Amplify the voices of baby birds in the egg industry by taking a personal stand against this cruelty by eliminating meat, dairy and eggs from your diet.
 In this way, you can make a world of difference for animals every day.